Rohil-Sen12/SQL_From_Zero_To_Hero/README.md

 3. Data Cleaning & Formatting: Using string functions to clean and standardize data.
 4. Advanced Analytics: Leveraging window functions and subqueries for ranking, comparisons, and trend analysis.
 5. Automation: Using procedures and functions to simplify repetitive tasks like salary updates or calculations.
 6. Real-world SQL Skills: Learn to write queries that resemble real business reporting requirements.

+🌟 Project Highlights
+All-in-one SQL Practice – from beginner to advanced concepts Hands-on Learning – every query is practical and tested Reusable Procedures & Functions – simulate real-life automation Advanced Features – window functions, ROLLUP, set operations, CASE statements